Pauan/nulan/README.rst

 * Pattern matching for function/macro arguments

-* Hyper-static scope at both the global and function level
+* `Hyper-static scope <notes/Hyper-static%20scope.rst>` at both the global and function level

 * Hygienic macros which are even easier to use than Arc/Common Lisp macros